Medieval jewelry: Soldering, plating and gilding

 Goldsmiths used the techniques of soldering, plating and gilding to create a larger workable surface or to cover a secondary metal with a thin layer of gold for jewelry design.
 First, the goldsmith would start with a gold ingot, which would then be hammered into a sheet, a foil or a leaf of gold.
-Soldering is the process of joining together multiple sheets of metal to create a single larger piece.
+Soldering is the process of joining multiple sheets of metal to create a single larger piece.
 The way this was achieved was by using a more impure form of gold – that is one with a higher percent of non-gold metals – as a joining tool.
 The higher the impurity of gold, the more quickly it will melt, and as such the impure gold would melt before the pure and could then be used to attach two or more pieces of purer gold.
 This would create a larger surface while retaining the thickness of the gold sheets.
 Gold sheets could be hammered to a higher level of fineness; gold foil was approximately the thickness of a piece of paper and gold leaf could be as thin as 0.005 millimeters.
 The process of plating involved gold foil being hammered or smoothed over a core of glass or another metal.
 Gilding used gold leaf adhered or pressed onto a base of terracotta or a metal such as copper.
 Both of these techniques allowed for jewelry to have the appearance and associated prestige of gold, without using solid gold which was rare and expensive.